SleepyG11/localizer/README.md

-# node-l10n
+# Node.js Localizer by SleepyG11
-Simple module for Node.js localization
+Simple module for localization using `Intl.PluralRules` for pluralizing.

+## ⚠ Work in Progress
+This module is WIP.
+Full README will be provided later.